victorsworld/just-how-we-roll/README.md

 ### Tools Left Behind

-There's been some code left behind in this other-wise gutted app: a random number generator and an array sorter.
-Use them!
+A random number generator has been provided.

 And feel free to use the comment boxes to organize your sections.
 (Or don't.)